imh/imh.github.io/_posts/2016-11-22-teaching-programs-to-program-is-hard.md

 It strikes me as an easier problem in a larger solution space, so who knows if it'll be easier for a machine to find. ¯\\\_(ツ)\_/¯

 But both of those are too much work for a side project, so this is on hold for a while. :(

+# What I learned

+My takeaway from this whole project was that, when searching through huge/infinite spaces, an approach that samples individual points redundantly is a waste.
+Maximizing likelihood that good solutions are found doesn't require that we start the search all over for every parameter update.
+The focus shouldn't be on maximizing the likelihood of those points given that they are found, the focus should be on finding them in the first place.